tabaraei/Data-Science-Toolkit/README.md

 1. Click on the "Open In Colab" link next to the library name to access the interactive Colab notebooks.
 2. Explore the notebooks to quickly grasp the key concepts and functions of each library.

-Feel free to fork this repository to your GitHub page and adapt these cheat sheets for your own projects.
+Feel free to fork this repository on your GitHub page and adapt these cheat sheets for your own projects.
 If you find these resources helpful, consider giving the repository a star!

 ## Contribution